How to Get a More Organized Kitchen in Just 15 Minutes

 Remove all non essentials from the counter and place these items in drawers and cabinets.
 Keep your counters as open and clear as possible.
 Any item that isn’t used daily can be stashed away where it is out of sight and won’t take up a ton of room.

 Are you ready for a more organized space?
-Consider these tips on how to get a more organized kitchen in just 15 minutes a day and see how simple getting organized can be.
+Consider these tips on how to get a more organized kitchen in just 15 minutes and see how simple getting organized can be!

 What’s one area of your kitchen that drives you nuts?
 What are you going to tackle first?